40-Year-Old Pitcher – Cincinnati Reds

 Bronson Arroyo Contract Information:

-Signed a three-year, $35 million deal with the Reds in December of 2010.
+Signed a minor league contract with the Reds in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Bronson Arroyo – simply subscribe now.